-Funding of up to £85,000 is provided for up to three years (up to five years part time) and includes a stipend (£15,000-£16,000 per year), university PhD fees at EU rates, consumables & equipment, and conference dissemination support.
+Funding of up to £85,000 is provided for up to three years (up to five years part-time) and includes a stipend (£15,000-£16,000 per year), university PhD fees at UK rates, consumables & equipment, and conference dissemination support.
 All costs must be justified.

 We have added a London weighting uplift to our PhD studentships of £2,000/annum from October 2015, raising the award total to £91,000 for London based applications.

 - The host institution must be in the UK.

 - Funding is not available for studentships that have already commenced.